 Mr. Martin Šigut is the ultimate controlling party.
+The control of PODA a.s. is exercised through its parent company Karakay Invest N.V.

 The following transactions were carried out with related parties:

 Parent company Karakay Invest N.V. (public limited liability company)